-A small lithium rechargeable battery and three support components can be installed to provide Vbatt to the FPGA when the XEM is unpowered.
-This will preserve the contents of the FPGA’s volatile key storage so long as Vbatt remains over the threshold specified in the Kintex-7 documentation.
-Please see the Xilinx 7-Series FPGA’s Configuration (UG470) for more details.
+A small lithium rechargeable battery and several support components can be installed to provide PSBATT to the FPGA when the ECM1900 is unpowered.
+This will preserve the contents of the FPGA’s volatile key storage so long as PSBATT remains over the threshold specified in the Zynq UltraScale+ documentation.
+Please see the Xilinx UltraScale Architecture Configuration User Guide (UG570) for more details.

 The applicable schematic section and components required to support this functionality are shown below.